mrmop/IGX/readme.md

-<h1>IGX - The replacement for FBINstant for Facebook Instant Game Developers</h1>
+<h1>IGX - The replacement for FBInstant for Facebook Instant Game Developers</h1>

 <h2>What is IGX?</h2>
 IGX stands for Instant Games Extension, it is basically a replacement for the Facebook Instant Games API which enableds developers to deploy games they create using the Facebook Instants API to the web and beyond with little to no code changes.